|My Favourite Planet > English > People > |

 North face: left side, boar hunt, sacrifice to Apollo; right side, lion hunt, sacrifice to Hercules.

 South face: left, departure for the hunt, sacrifice to Silvanus; right, bear hunt, sacrifice to Diana.

 Many scholars are convinced that the central figure in the boar hunt scene is Antinous and that he may also be portrayed in other tondi.
 Although there appears to be no direct evidence for this, the head of the young man has been compared to other known portraits of Antinous.
 It is not known whether the scenes depict historical events or are allegorical, but Hadrian's alleged hunting exploits are mentioned in ancient literature, including a contemporary poem by the Alexandrian poet Pancrates in which Hadrian and Antinous hunt a lion in the Lybian desert.

-The relief below the pair of tondos above is part of the frieze from the time of Constantine that runs around the archway, depicting scenes of his victory over Maxentius and his acceptance by the people of Rome.
+The relief below the pair of tondos above is part of the frieze from the time of Constantine that runs around the archway, depicting scenes of his victory over Maxentius and his acceptance as co-emperor by the people of Rome.
 In this scene, known as Oratio, he speaks to the citizens in the Forum after his victory.
 Unfortunately, the emperor has lost his head.

 Photos of the north face of the arch were taken at a slightly oblique angle, since standing in the grassy area directly in front of it is not permitted (Don't step on the grass!).

 The north side of the Arch of Constantine.